-That’s right, by following the tips in the video, you’ll be able to focus on a sometimes forgotten component of language learning: confidence!
-After a while, you’ll completely rid yourself of any English speaking fear building a strong foundation in the language.
+The following video gives some tips about avoiding mistakes, and that can help you to focus on a sometimes forgotten component of language learning: confidence!
+It is possible to rid yourself of any English speaking fear by building a strong foundation in the language.

 Techniques to Improve English Speaking Skills

 Now that you have a strong foundation, you can apply some techniques to hone (improve) your English speaking skills.

 In a nutshell, this technique is about imitation.
 You listen to how a native speaker says something and try to copy it.

 - Pick your favorite video with subtitles.
 Make sure that it is something you enjoy watching because you will…

 - Listen to it many times.
 Listen to the video once and read the subtitles to get a good grasp of the general content and flow.
 While you are playing it again, complete the next step.

 - Imitate the narrator sentence by sentence.
 Play.
 Listen.
 Pause.
 Speak.
 Record (optional).
 Copy the speech pattern as best as you can.